54k/gwynt/README.md

-#### Description:
+# Description:

-Gwynt is a simple asynchronous websocket server inspired by NodeJS.
+Gwynt is a simple NIO-based networking framework for building protocol servers.

-Gwynt implements RFC 6455 WebSocket Protocol.
-Project is very young and there is a lot work to do so any help will be appreciated.
+# Features:

+- pipelines inspired by Netty
+- tcp support
+- connected udp support

-#### Usage:
+# Usage:

-Please refer to examples project
+Refer to example project for basic usage